 The new material has a staggered structure with 1:1 phase volume ratio.
 Its average grain size is 250 nm, and microhardness is over 11 GPa.
 The ceramics transmits over 70% of light in the IR range with wavelength up to 6,000 nm.

-“The IR transparency of Y2O3-MgO nanocomposites increases with the increasing of sintering temperatures, and top values are reached at 1,300-1,350°C. This is due to the increase of sample density, grain growth, and the reduction of grain boundary length.
+“The IR transparency of Y2O3-MgO nanocomposites increases with the increasing of sintering temperatures, and top values are reached at 1,300-1,350°C (2,370-2,460°F).
+This is due to the increase in sample density, grain growth, and the reduction of grain boundary length.
 At higher sintering temperatures the balance of the system shifts, the staggered structure of the Y2O3 and MgO grains is broken, and the so-called abnormal grain growth takes place,” concluded Denis Kosyanov.

 FEFU runs a Materials priority project and a Center for National Technological Initiatives in Neurotechnologies, VR, and AR Technologies (grant No. 1/1251/2018 dated October 16, 2018).
 The researchers working in these areas develop scientific and technical bases for multifunctional ceramic materials to be used in microelectronics, lighting technologies, and radiochemistry.